Let’s start with an explanatory video, as many of you may not know what muscle testing is:

 When a baby is screaming and unable to tell the parents where the pain is, it can be a very frightening experience.
 Parents using muscle testing as a tool, can test the different areas of the body and discover if the pain is from an earache, a chest problem or an abdominal ailment by touching those areas.

-Then, I take it that you ask them, if, for example, they have a headache, to touch their head with their free hand while you again try to push down their arm?
+Let me just ask you, if a person has a headache, do you ask them to touch their head with their free hand while you try to push down their arm?

 Yes, I ask them where the pain is in their head, and tell them to put their hand on that spot.
 They can’t hold their other arm up with their hand on that spot.

-Then, on a third try, you have them hold a remedy to their head and hopefully, if it’s the right remedy, their arm will be stronger than it was the previous time?
+Then, you have them hold a remedy to their head and hopefully, if it’s the right remedy, their arm will be stronger than it was the previous time?

 Yes, if the remedy is a good one, they will test strong.
 If the remedy is not good, their arm will be weak and they won’t be able to hold it up.